theonlyladybug/saev/contrib/semseg/reproduce.md

-You can reproduce our semantic segmentation control experiments from our preprint by following these instructions.
+You can reproduce our semantic segmentation examples from our preprint by following these instructions.

-As an overview:

 1. Train a linear probe on semantic segmentation task using ADE20K.
 2. Measure linear probe baseline metrics.